 - These cases have been driven primarily by predatory out-of-state law firms who advertise heavily in newspapers throughout Pennsylvania, trolling for plaintiffs.
 Since 2011, their advertisements have appeared more than 150 times in Pennsylvania newspapers with 37 full page advertisements attacking 62 nursing facilities since January 1, 2016.
 The ads have brought public mistrust and anger against an industry that cares for the frail elderly of our commonwealth, and made hard-working staff embarrassed to go to their local grocery store.

 - Liability costs continue to rise for Pennsylvania skilled nursing facilities.
 According to a new actuarial analysis on liability costs, the liability cost per Medicaid day in Pennsylvania is $5.39.
-Given that Medicaid paid for about 19.35 million days of care in 2015, Pennsylvania’s Medicaid program spent more than $104 million on liability related costs in 2015, much of this in contingency fees to out-of-state predatory lawyers.
+Given that Medicaid paid for about 19.35 million days of care in 2015, more than $104 million of Pennsylvania Medicaid dollars was spent on liability related costs in 2015, much of this in contingency fees to out-of-state predatory lawyers.
 This is an increase of more than $9 million over previous expenditures.
 Most of the $104 million could have been used to improve the quality of care and the quality of life for skilled nursing facility residents.
 (See Nursing Facility Research below)